 - Task-force on Nature-related Financial Disclosures (TNFD)

 As the chart below illustrates, alignment is emerging between the various existing and planned reporting standards.
-The TCFD and the CDP disclosure questionnaires, in particular, are increasingly being adopted as the de facto global standard specifically related to carbon emission reporting.
+The TCFD and the CDP disclosure questionnaires, in particular, are increasingly being adopted as the de facto global ESG standard specifically related to carbon emission reporting.

 Voluntary Standards Alignment Is Fueling Formal & De Facto Regulation